WeiChihChern/Canny-Edge-Implementation/README.md

 | 3840 x 2160   | 304.65ms      |    No |

 Next step:
 Use vector or array for storing different caluclate values like magnitudes, gradient and even convolution result.
+For a 1-D array, looping through it could be faster than two for-loops.